korpling/graphANNIS/README.md

 ## 3rd party dependencies

 This software depends on several 3rd party libraries.
-These are documented in the BOM.txt file in this folder.
+These are documented in the "third-party-licenses.html" file in this folder.

 ## Language bindings